 related: Sorry, I thought those were the *shared* office toenail clippers

-Tags: hygiene · Madison · sad face · that shit is disgusting · visual aids · WTF?
+Tags: hygiene · Madison · sad face · that's disgusting · visual aids · WTF?

 This bulletin board display from Louisville, Kentucky comes to us via Annie in Colorado, who adds: “I can’t help but feel sorry for the poor dogs caught popping a squat!”
 (Don’t worry, Annie.
 As you can see, I’ve taken steps to protect the identities of the canines pictured.)